-One of the biggest problems these types of apps have is the inability to “understand” specialized language or industry-specific terms.
-If you work in the legal or medical field, for example, it’s quite likely you use a lot of terms that wouldn’t be used in day-to-day conversation.
+One of the biggest problems these types of apps have is the inability to “understand” specialized language or industry-specific terms or contexts.
+If you work in the legal, finanicial, or medical field, for example, it’s quite likely you use a lot of terms that wouldn’t be used in day-to-day conversation.

 Audio content like this isn’t well supported by conversion apps, which means you’ll end up spending quite a bit of time proofreading and correcting the output once the text is generated.
 It kind of defeats the purpose of automated transcription if you have to spend a lot of time making corrections once it’s finished.